NEWS AND UPDATES FROM GREEN AT QUEEN'S

 This can included inviting an expert in to provide top tips on how to plan, and grow, your own vegetables via a virtual workshop.
 Or it can include a Documentary Q&A session…

 Queen's University Belfast are 2020 Green Gown Award finalists in three categories - Student Engagement, Benefitting Society and Staff Sustainability Champion.

 Student Engagement: Nurture and Grow: Connecting people through Nature

 Staff Sustainability Champion: Dr Amanda Slevin

 Thank you to everyone involved in the creation, deliverying and legacy of these projects!

 To keep up to date on all things Green at Queen's make sure you join the Teams Sustainability Champion Network.

 This network provides you with the opportunity to chat with fellow green minded people, ask questions, discover what resources and events are taking place, and finally, read the latest Green at Queen's E-Zine!

 Queen’s new environmental pilot scheme registration is now open.

-The new programme, Queen's Green Award, will help Schools and Directorates create a bespoke long-term action plan focusing on the greatest opportunities for environmental improvement within their area.
+The new programme, Queen's Sustainability Award, will help Schools and Directorates create a bespoke long-term action plan focusing on the greatest opportunities for environmental improvement within their area.
 For more information on the new programme please click here.